mmore500/frontiers-2021/review/reviewer-2-evaluation.md

  Collected resource decays at a rate of 0.1\% per update, incentivizing its quick use.
  Once sufficient resource accrues, cells may pay one unit of resource to place a daughter cell on an adjoining tile of the toroidal grid (i.e., reproduce), replacing any existing cell already there.
  Daughter cells inherit their parent's genetic program, except any novel mutations that may arise.
++Mutations included whole-function duplication and deletion, bit flips on tags for instructions and functions, instruction and argument substitutions, and slip mutation of instruction sequences.
-+We used standard SignalGP mutation parameters from \citep{lalejini2018evolving}, but only applied mutations 1\% of daughter cells at birth.
++We used standard SignalGP mutation parameters from \citep{lalejini2018evolving}, but only applied mutations to 1\% of daughter cells at birth.
  Daughter cells may also inherit hereditary group ID, introduced and discussed below.

  Cells accrue resource via a cooperative resource-collection process.